jl3953/jennLang/README.md

 python3 main.py
 ```
 Notes:
-- You may modify the input trace file by modifying
+- You may modify the input trace file by modifying [this line](https://github.com/jl3953/jennLang/blob/main/main.py#L312).
+- This checker skips over any initialization and failover instructions.

+## Adjusting trace generation parameters
+Coming soon, currently on another branch.